Jonas452/cheetroid/README.md

 Version 0.1.0

 # Synopsis
 Cheetroid Framework makes easier to develop Android applications by providing CRUD abstrations while using the ActiveRecord Design Pattern.
-Looking to speed up Android Development, and still looking for many improvements.
+Focusing on speeding up Android Development, and is still looking for many improvements.

 # Code Example